Connect with Kristin

 Haruno Sushi Bar & Grill | I will never say no to a sushi date at Haruno.
 The ambiance is both classy and relaxed.
 It gives off a vibe that feels like you’re in a bigger city.

 I toured several colleges during high school.
 I wasn’t sure what major I would choose or where I wanted to go.
-It was the campus visits that helped me decided.
+It was the campus visit that helped me decide.
 There were some schools high on my list that I marked off after touring – the campuses didn’t feel right.
 At Missouri State, I felt at home.
 I love the size and location of Springfield, the friendly faces I saw when I toured MSU…even the ones who asked if I was lost and gave me directions!, and how much there is to do at a big school with a small-school feel.

 Too hard to choose just one!
 Photos with Boomer, how pretty campus looks in all four seasons, the inclusive environment, how compact everything is so you never have to walk far to get to class or meetings, our fountain, the support system and friendships MSU has given me, and SO MUCH MORE.